Probability report

 Conversions, Total value, and Exposures

-Depending on the metric type, the statistics details tab displays one of the following two columns containing the sum of unit values for the numerator of the metric:
+Depending on the metric type, the probability report tab displays one of the following two columns containing the sum of unit values for the numerator of the metric:

 - Conversions: the total number of conversions for a conversion metric